AzureCosmosDB/CosmicMemory/README.md

 [![YouTube](https://img.shields.io/badge/YouTube-Azure%20Cosmos%20DB-FF0000?logo=youtube&logoColor=white)](https://www.youtube.com/@AzureCosmosDB)

 > **⚠️ Important:** This repository is provided as is.
-No guarantees exist regarding maintenance, bug fixes, continued development, or supportability.
+No guarantees exist regarding performance, maintenance, bug fixes, continued development, or supportability.
 However, you're welcome to this code as a starting point or inspiration for your own implementations.

 CosmicMemory is a memory **sample** framework for AI agents that implements a two-tier memory architecture: **short-term memories** for active conversation threads and **long-term memories** for efficient context retrieval.